Laura Loomer: Conspiracy theories and misinformation

 In November 2023, Loomer was part of a study by the Atlantic Council, analyzed by Bloomberg, of Community Notes on Twitter regarding misinformation in the Gaza war.
 On October 12, she shared a video of a "pro-Hamas caravan" that had driven through London shouting racist abuse, implying the incident was recent.
 The video was, in fact, from May 2021, and police had made arrests after the incident.
 Loomer also tweeted false information about the 2023 Rainbow Bridge explosion in Buffalo, New York.
 She claimed the Federal Bureau of Investigation suspected a terrorist attack and that there may be a "Jihad plot" at the Macy's Thanksgiving Day Parade, despite the vehicle traveling on the U.S. side of the border towards Canada.

-Loomer falsely claimed that a winter storm that occurred before the 2024 Iowa Republican presidential caucuses was created by the American deep state using High-frequency Active Auroral Research Program (HAARP) in order to benefit the electoral chances of presidential candidate Nikki Haley.
+Loomer falsely said that a winter storm that occurred before the 2024 Iowa Republican presidential caucuses was created by the American deep state using High-frequency Active Auroral Research Program (HAARP) in order to benefit the electoral chances of presidential candidate Nikki Haley.
 In October 2024, in the aftermath of Hurricane Helene, Loomer amplified false claims of FEMA aid being denied entry into impacted areas in North Carolina.
-Loomer later urged individuals on X not to accept help from FEMA.
+Loomer later urged individuals on Twitter not to accept help from FEMA.

 In 2023 and 2024, Loomer falsely attributed social media posts to family members of judges Arthur Engoron and Juan Merchan, who were overseeing court cases involving Donald Trump.
 Loomer inaccurately claimed these family members had called for Trump's imprisonment on social media.
 Loomer's misinformation was amplified by Trump to support his claims that Engoron and Merchan were biased against him.
 Loomer further falsely claimed that Merchan's daughter was receiving checks from congressional Democrats, a claim shared by Representative Elise Stefanik.

-In July 2024, Loomer falsely claimed on X that "Joe Biden is dying and final preparations are being made for him."
+In July 2024, Loomer falsely claimed on Twitter that "Joe Biden is dying and final preparations are being made for him."

 In September 2024, Loomer promoted the Springfield, Ohio, cat-eating hoax, lying that the city is populated by "20,000 cannibalistic Haitians".

+Loomer claimed that the United States Agency for International Development (USAID) funded the salaries of CNN and MSNBC TV show hosts.